Mortgage shortfall

 -

-We’ll usually say it’s fair for a lender to pursue these costs if they’re not covered by the money from the sale of the house.
+We’ll usually say it’s fair for a lender to pursue these costs – if they’re not covered by the money from the sale of the house – as well as any unpaid mortgage balance.
+But we'd expect you to work with your customer to put in place a fair payment plan, and get support from a debt charity if needed.

 -

-Some people tell us they feel their mortgage lender has harassed them about the shortfall.
-We’ll at look how many times and in what ways a lender has been in contact.
+If your customer tells us they feel you've harassed them about their shortfall, we’ll at look how many times and in what way you've been in contact.

 Case studies